 How To Get To Nakula Night Market

-Nakula Night Market location is only one minute walk from Dream Museum Zone Bali.
-It’s also close to Double Six Beach.
-Only within 5 minutes of walking distance.
+Nakula Night Market location is only one minute’s walk from Dream Museum Zone Bali.
+It’s also close to 66 beaches, within 5 minutes’ walking distance.
 If visitors opt for not walking at all.
-Rental scooter is the most efficient transport mode.
+The rental scooter is the most efficient transport mode.
 Rent one from any rental around Kuta.